Kakegurui: Japanese series

 After the live-action series premiered in Japan on January 14, 2018, it became available for streaming on Netflix in the United States and United Kingdom in early May, 2018.
 It became available in the Philippines on February 1, 2020, and Netflix Japan on July 2, 2018.
 The drama was streamed on Netflix in Japanese with subtitles including English, Spanish, Chinese, and Thai in May 2018.

-In January 2019, the theme song "mummy mummy" for the second live-action season was released, by the rock band Bigmama.
+In January 2019, the theme song "Mummy Mummy" for the second live-action season was released, by the rock band Bigmama.
 Passcode performed the opening song "Ichi ka Bachi ka" ("All or Nothing").
-The second season premiered on April 1, 2019 on MBS and TBS, and ran for five episodes.
+The second season premiered on April 1, 2019, on MBS and TBS, and ran for five episodes.
 The second season streamed on Netflix in July 2019.

+English-language series

+In May 2024, it was announced that a live-action English-language drama series adaptation, titled Bet, was in production and ordered at Netflix.
+Produced in Canada by Boat Rocker Studios, Simon Barry was the showrunner for the series, which starred Miku Martineau, Ayo Solanke, Eve Edwards, Clara Alexandrova, Hunter Cardinal, Anwen O'Driscoll, Aviva Mongillo and Ryan Sutherland.
+It debuted on Netflix on May 15, 2025.
+In contrast to prior Japanese live-action versions, the producers' objective was to create a reinterpretation for a Western viewership that remains authentic to the original series' essence, rather than a direct adaptation.
+In June 2025, Netflix renewed the series for a second season.

 Theatrical films

 In August 2018, it was announced that a live-action film adaptation of Kakegurui – Compulsive Gambler would premiere in 2019.
 It features the same actors from the television drama, and stars Minami Hamabe as the protagonist Yumeko Jabami, along with Mahiro Takasugi, Aoi Morikawa and Elaiza Ikeda as Ryota Suzui, Mary Saotome and Kirari Momobami, respectively.
-The film, directed by Hayato Kawai and distributed by GAGA Pictures, was officially released in Japan on May 3, 2019.
+The film, directed by Hanabusa Tsutomu and distributed by GAGA Pictures, was officially released in Japan on May 3, 2019.

-On August 29, 2020, a sequel to the first movie was announced to be released in 2021, with Hanabusa (who directed the television drama) replacing Kawai as the film's director.
-In addition to directing, Hanabusa also co-wrote the screenplay along with Minato Takano.
-The sequel features a returning cast set to reprise their roles from the first film.
+On August 29, 2020, a sequel to the first movie was announced to be released in 2021, with Hanabusa as the film's director, and also co-wrote the screenplay along with Minato Takano.
+The sequel, titled Kakegurui 2: Ultimate Russian Roulette, features a returning cast set to reprise their roles from the first film.
 It premiered on June 1, 2021.